The Woodlands, Texas: Climate

 The Woodlands has a humid subtropical climate, typical to the Southeast Texas region and Greater Houston.
 Temperature ranges are within the top decile for census-designated places in the United States.
-Winter daily highs average approximately 60 degrees Fahrenheit (15C), daily lows 40 degrees Fahrenheit (4C); summer daily highs average 94 degrees Fahrenheit (34C), daily lows 72 (22C) degrees Fahrenheit.
+Winter daily highs average approximately 60 degrees Fahrenheit (15°C), daily lows 40 degrees Fahrenheit (4°C); summer daily highs average 94 degrees Fahrenheit (34°C), daily lows 72 (22°C) degrees Fahrenheit.
 It is part of Wind Zone 2 per the FEMA mapping chart.

 Protected Areas

 The Woodlands has 151 urban parks within its boundaries, with all residents being within a ten-minute walk of a park.

 The areas surrounding Spring Creek are protected as part of the George Mitchell Nature Preserve, a section of the larger Spring Creek Greenway, the "longest, connected, urban forested corridor in the nation."

 The northern part of the CDP borders on the W. Goodrich Jones State Forest.
 This forest, managed by the Texas A&M Forest Service, serves as a vital habitat for the endangered red-cockaded woodpecker.